zhangxin00/zhangxin00.github.io/_pages/about.md

 <sub> I am a third-year Ph.D student at Peking University.
 I am very fortunate to be advised by Prof. [Qingni Shen](https://ss.pku.edu.cn/teacherteam/teacherlist/1634-%E6%B2%88%E6%99%B4%E9%9C%93.html) and work closely with [Zhi Zhang](https://zhangzhics.github.io/).
 My research interests are in the areas of system security and side channel attacks.
 Previously, I obtained my bachelor's degree in Information Security from Hunan University.

 <!--
+I have been a visiting Ph.D. student at the Nanyang Technological University advised by Prof. Yang Liu since December 2023.
 , where I spent two years working with Prof. [Jiliang Zhang](https://grzy.hnu.edu.cn/site/index/zhangjiliang).
 <sub> **I am looking for a Visiting Student/Research Assistant position starting from 2024 Fall.** Feel free to drop me an email if you are interested in my background.
  -->